theorib/theoribeiro.com-next/README.md

 This is a React port of my own cinematography website that was initially created using Wordpress and had a similar look, feel and functionality.

-Some features such as environment variable type checking, pragramatic url patterns as well as custom server actions for content (which is static) are over-engineered and not necessary for such a simple website.
+Some features such as environment variable type checking, programmatic url patterns as well as custom server actions for content (which is static) are over-engineered and not necessary for such a simple website.

 The reason for that is that I have used this project as a playground to test different development patterns, tooling and workflows and to learn more about React and Next.js.